Are you curious about the life of a dental assistant? Are you wondering if it’s the right career move for you?

 If the patient is new or hasn’t visited in a while, you’ll take x-rays.
 While taking their x-rays, you’re responsible for helping the patient feel comfortable and for the process to go well.
 Once the x-rays are completed, you’ll give them to the dentist for their review.

 Throughout the examination or procedure, a dental hygenist or dentist might ask for your help.
-You’ll suction the patient’s mouth and move the patient’s tongue or cheeks for them to do the procedure.
+As the dental assistant, you’ll suction the patient’s mouth and move the patient’s tongue or cheeks for them to do the procedure.

 Afterward, you’re one-on-one with the patient.
 You’ll make their next appointment, explain any follow-up details, and answer patient questions.